jxph025319/edx-documentation/en_us/shared/video/add_video_to_course.rst

   .. only:: Open_edX

-    The video location is the video URL that is created when you upload the video to YouTube or to another site.
+    The video location is the video URL that is created when you upload the video to YouTube or to another hosting site.
 The video URL might resemble one of the following examples.

   * ``http://youtu.be/OEoXaMPEzfM``
   * ``http://www.youtube.com/watch?v=OEoXaMPEzfM``